-In early spring 2016 we did a pre-feasibility study of Ghana.
-Basically we needed to find out if our assumptions about farming in Africa could be validated when put to the test.
+In early spring 2016 we did a pre-feasibility study of Ghana, Nepal and Uruguay.
+Basically we needed to find out if our assumptions about farming in emerging markets could be validated when put to the test.

-Today we have 10 employees in Ghana; an agronomist, a project manager, a freelancer, six field officers and one nursery caretaker.
+Today, June 2018, we have 13 employees in Ghana; an agronomist, a project manager, a freelancer, eight field officers and one nursery caretaker, and a storage manager.

 The core of the pilot project in 2016 started with a proof of concept - to prove that we could manage complex operations in the bush of Africa.
-One thing is logistics and language, another is culture.
+One thing is logistics and language, another is local chieftaincy culture and customs.

 We set out to verify that we are able to scale the education of local farmers by using digital media.
 Essentially we rented a video projector and brought it to three villages situated within a five km. area.
 In two days, we managed to visit all the chiefs, we showed the people living in the villages videos of agriculture and we presented them with inspiration and ideas about how agriculture could and possibly should be done in the future.

 The reception was incredible!
 An early morning we recorded the first educational workshop in the Mbatinga community and then at night, we showed the video in another village; Mahakpe.
 The farmers that watched their peers on the screen and heard them explain what they had learned, were able to go out and do the same work, but twice as fast, and without any knowledge inputs from us.
 They didn't need guidance nor directions from our agronomist or project manager, they did their own labour distribution in the fields, brought their own tools and took their own work breaks when needed.

 We knew we were on to something here!